 FAQ

-The ticker often (not always) ends in a letter that signals partnership structure, but the reliable check is to look at recent SEC filings or the company's investor relations page.
+- The ticker often (not always) ends in a letter that signals partnership structure, but the reliable check is to look at recent SEC filings or the company's investor relations page.
 Phrases like "limited partnership", "common units", or "distributions per unit" (instead of "dividends per share") are the giveaway on the issuer's site.
-Inside DiviDrip, open the Stock Modal and look for K-1 / partnership wording in the company's About blurb — the major MLPs (EPD, ET, MPLX, WES) all flag themselves clearly in their own description text.
+Inside DiviDrip, the Triangle tab shows a distinctive amber "MLP note" ribbon at the top of any partnership ticker (Energy Transfer, Enterprise Products, MPLX, Brookfield Renewable, etc.), and the Stock Metrics tab renders a dedicated MLP Cash Lens panel with DCF-based payout numbers.

 Find MLPs in DiviDrip